Hip-hop fashion: LGBT community and gender variance

 Hip hop has had a history of homophobia, only recently becoming more accepting of the LGBT community.
 Lyrics that openly use derogatory words such as "fag" or "dyke" have saturated the market, even being found in conscious rap, considered the most progressive section of hip hop.
 Marc Lamont Hill argues, "the progressive agendas of political rap artists such as Public Enemy, X-Clan, Paris, and Sista Souljah were strongly informed by radical Afrocentric, Black Islamic, and crude Black Nationalist ideologies that were openly hostile to queer identities".

-The genre has been considered a predominantly hyper-masculine community, with female artists taking on these traits.
-Female groups and individual artists such as Young M.A.
-Conscious Daughters or Aaliyah have dressed in clothing considered male.
-Wearing baggy clothes was an attempt to shift focus away from the body and move it towards the music.
+The hip hop genre has been traditionally viewed as a predominantly hyper-masculine community, with female artists adopting traits traditionally associated with men.
+Female artists such as Young M.A., Conscious Daughters, and Aaliyah have often dressed in clothing typically considered masculine, wearing baggy clothes and other traditionally masculine clothing items.

-Men have also engaged in reversing gender roles through the use of fashion.
-Artists such as Lil Wayne, A$AP Rocky, Kanye West, Young Thug, and other self-identified straight men have made headlines by their choices of dress.
-This type of androgynous dress is not exclusive to recent times though, as the years of hip hop's creation saw legends dressed in the disco styles of that era.
+However, men have also begun to explore reversing gender roles through their fashion choices.
+Artists like Kid Cudi, Lil Wayne, A$AP Rocky, Kanye West, Young Thug, and other self-identified straight men have made headlines for their androgynous dress.
+And while this style may seem new, it is not exclusive to recent times - even the early years of hip hop saw legends dressed in the disco styles of the era.